 With the Eiffel Tower portion of this ticket, you’ll get skip-the-line access to the second floor of the Eiffel Tower and learn more about its history and construction with commentary from your English or French-speaking guide.

 Then, you have the option to take the elevator and go up to the summit of the tower for an extra €49.00 (make sure you select it at the checkout), admire views of Paris and beyond, and maybe even take a drink at the bar!
 For this part, you’ll need to wait in the normal line but it is not as long as the line at the bottom!

 Are you already excited about the idea of seeing the Eiffel Tower?
 Then why not see it during the whole duration of your stay?
 Check out the top hotels in Paris with a view of the Eiffel Tower!

 4. Last-minute tickets (how to find tickets if it’s sold out)

 If you can’t find tickets for your chosen date or time on the official website or GetYourGuide, as always, remember that you should still check Viator, Headout, and Tiqets as well.
 Sometimes these websites still have some left, even when sold out via the official channels.

 If all the tickets mentioned above are sold out, there is a very last option you can try.
 Last-minute tickets are available online for same-day purchases in the off-season when they don’t sell them all or people don’t show up (so the number of tickets changes every day).

-This also means that there may be limited time slots with last-minute tickets available, so take your travel time into consideration when booking because if you miss your slot (more than 15 mins late) they won’t let you in.
+This also means that there may be limited time slots with last-minute admissions available, so take your travel time into consideration when booking because if you miss your slot (more than 15 mins late) they won’t let you in.

 NOTE: This is an option every open day except in summer (June – August)!